|

 in 1280 it was in Lancashire but in your century it was Cumbria."

-"And the year now is…."
-Wyn
+“And the year now is….”
+Wyn asked.

-"The year is 1346," The Doctor told them.
-"The year of
+“The year is 1346,” The Doctor told them.
+“The year

-the area.
-Ulv is Norwegian for Wolf, you know."
+once inhabited the area.
+Ulv is Norwegian for Wolf, you know.”

-"Didn't know that, Doctor," Alec said.
-"I have a feeling
+“Didn’t know that, Doctor,” Alec said.
+“I have

-I might never forget it now."
+a feeling I might never forget it now.”

-"I've never forgotten that fact," The Doctor said with a distant
+“I’ve never forgotten that fact,” The Doctor said with

-look in his eye momentarily.
+a distant look in his eye momentarily.

-"Ok," Wyn said.
-"Let's establish one thing - there are
+“Ok,” Wyn said.
+“Let’s establish one thing –

-"…with an intergalactic distress signal emitting from it,"
+“With an intergalactic distress signal emitting from it,”

 "So this isn't just a field trip in medieval history?"